 I used to feel like that, too.
 I don’t mind splurging on my antioxidants and retinoids but… water?
-It never seemed like a good way to invest my money (cos skincare is an investment).
+It never seemed like a good way to invest my money.

-Then, a friend gave me a bottle of Avene Thermal Spring Water.
-She has sensitive skin and swears the fancy water soothes her skin’s many tantrums.
+Until a friend gave me a bottle of Avene Thermal Spring Water.
+She has sensitive skin and swears this fancy water soothes her skin’s many tantrums.
 She even sprits it on to calm down the redness after shaving or running.